-The work shall consist of varying the HMA surface removal depth to transition from a depth of 1-1/2" to 4" for inlaying HMA to match existing elevations.
+The work shall consist of varying the hot-mix asphalt surface removal depth to match existing cross slope at the locations shown in the plans.
 The work shall be done in accordance with Section 440.

 The work will be paid for at the contract unit price per SQUARE YARD for HOT-MIX ASPHALT SURFACE REMOVAL, VARIABLE DEPTH.